 When studying at another university, including Georgetown University main campus, you must follow the insurance policy for that university as well as Georgetown University Office of Global Education insurance requirements for study abroad students.
 If you have any questions please contact us by email.

 Reimbursement and Claims

-Currently, there are direct billing arrangement between CISI insurance company and the following medical care services in Qatar: Qatar Foundation Primary Health Care Center (QF-PHCC, located in the Student Center), Kulud Pharmacy in the Student Center, Al Ahli Hospital and Doha Clinic Hospital.
-You would need to present your Qatar ID, student ID, and CISI insurance card provided for you by CISI (distributed by Student Wellness & Counseling Center) to be able to benefit from direct billing arrangement with above facilities.
+Currently, there are direct billing arrangement between CISI insurance company and the following medical care services in Qatar: Qatar Foundation Primary Health Care Center (QF-PHCC, located in the Student Center), Kulud Pharmacy in the Student Center, Sidra Hospital, Al Ahli Hospital and Doha Clinic Hospital.
+You would need to present your Qatar ID, student ID, and CISI insurance card (must present the actual card or a print out) to be able to benefit from direct billing arrangement with above facilities.
+See CISI Traveler App Overview for instruction on how to download CISI Traveler App on your phone and retrieve your CISI insurance card and other documents including the letter to consulate for your travels abroad.
+Please note that the CISI company has gone green and will no longer issue the actual card; therefore, it is important that you carry a print out of your CISI insurance card with you at all times in order to benefit from direct billing arrangement with above facilities.

 For any other health care providers and pharmacies, you will need to pay out of pocket and then claim the cost by completing the Claim Form and following the instruction on your insurance account in order to be reimbursed.
 It is your responsibility to check with your insurance account and Medical and Travel Insurance Policy for covered medical services.

 Insurance FAQ sheet is designed to provide further clarification about your health insurance, access to medical services, and claim process.